AjayDevMarath/ai-demand-forecasting-supply-chain-analysis/README.md

-# AI-Driven Demand Forecasting and Inventory Optimization
+# AI-Driven Demand Forecasting and Inventory Optimization On Supply Chain Performance

 ## Overview
 This MBA project investigates the impact of Artificial Intelligence on demand forecasting and inventory optimization in supply chain management.